apiraino/apiraino.github.io/content/2018-07-26-ubuntu_patch.md

 5. descent into the source directory and either use `edit-patch` or `quilt` to create and apply the patch you create before
 6. sign-off the patch and fill up some paperwork (changelog and other stuff)
 7. locally build the package, install it and test if it works
 8. submit your patch (a .debdiff file) on Launchpad, attaching it to a bug.
-Await comments from the mantainers.
+Await comments from the maintainers.

 For any question or doubt, support is available on irc.freenode.net on `#ubuntu-motu` or `ubuntu-motu@lists.ubuntu.com`.